 me tired beyond belief.
 But I am so glad you are doing this and keep yourself active.
 Wish there was some way to help ya.

 I'll tip a glass for you, your home, family and health.

 ps.
-I didn't even slam you like normal must be I'm getting older and wiser!
+I didn't even slam you like normal :tongue: must be I'm getting older and wiser!